Coral Ridge Mall

 The mall has a total floor area of 1,187,097 square feet (110,285 m2), with a gross leasable area of 979,415 square feet (90,991 m2).
 It also features a 1,000-seat food court with Wi-Fi internet access, a large "antique" carousel, a children's play area, and an NHL regulation-sized ice rink.
 While the ice rink is primarily used for public skating, the University of Iowa Hawkeyes hockey team plays most of its home games there.

-The mall's anchor stores are PetSmart, Tuesday Morning, Marshalls, Barnes & Noble, Dillard's, Ashley HomeStore, Marcus Cinema, The Iowa Children's Museum, Best Buy, Target, H&M, Scheels All Sports, JCPenney, Old Navy, Shoe Dept. Encore, Five Below, Ulta Beauty, HomeGoods, and Planet Fitness.
+The mall's anchor stores are PetSmart, Marshalls, Barnes & Noble, Dillard's, Ashley HomeStore, Marcus Cinema, The Iowa Children's Museum, Best Buy, Target, H&M, Scheels All Sports, JCPenney, Old Navy, Shoe Dept. Encore, Five Below, Ulta Beauty, HomeGoods, and Planet Fitness.

 History

 Coral Ridge Mall opened on July 29, 1998, with 100% of its floor space leased.
 It attracted one million visitors in its first 30 days and continues to attract roughly 10 million visitors a year.
 It also spawned additional retail development at the interchange of I-80 and Iowa Highway 965, now known as Coral Ridge Avenue.
-Big-box stores such as Kohl's, Lowe's, Dressbarn and a Wal-Mart Supercenter (currently branded as simply Walmart) have opened in the years following Coral Ridge's opening.
+Big-box stores such as Kohl's, Lowe's, Dressbarn (closed in 2019) and a Wal-Mart Supercenter (currently branded as simply Walmart) have opened in the years following Coral Ridge's opening.

-In 2013 Sears closed.
-Spirit Halloween has taken the former space for the 2015 season, originally Halloween Boutique, then they took the former Shoe Carnival space by the mall for the 2016 and 2017 season, then they took the former Younkers for the 2018 season, and then they took the former LOFT for the 2019 season.